Ukraine Latest: US Says Ceding Land Is Matter for Kyiv to Decide

 Stocks’ Pandemic Bull Run Ends With Recession Fear: Markets Wrap

 President Volodymyr Zelenskiy said the war may stagnate if deliveries of advanced weapons from Ukraine’s allies don’t speed up, reiterating fighting will end only when all invading troops leave the country.
-The prime ministers of Albania and Montenegro were en route to Kyiv for a meeting with the president.
+During a visit to Romania, French President Emmanuel Macron said a line to the Kremlin has to stay open.

 Russia continued its assault on Sievierodonetsk, shelling the eastern Ukrainian city and surrounding villages as it pushes to capture Kyiv’s last major foothold in the region of Luhansk.
 The regional governor said Russian troops now control 80% of the city.